pyodide/pyodide/docs/development/new-packages.md

   [Python packaging guide](https://packaging.python.org/tutorials/packaging-projects/#generating-distribution-archives)
   for more details.
 Then upload the wheel file somewhere (not to PyPI) and install it with micropip via its URL.
-- you can also open an issue in the package repository asking the authors to upload the wheel.
+- please open an issue in the package repository asking the authors to upload the wheel.

 If however the package has C extensions or its code requires patching, then continue to the next steps.